-At the end of the pre-trip test selection menu, the message "P," "rSLts" (pre-trip results) will be displayed.
-Pressing the ENTER key will allow the user to see the results for all subtest (i.e., 1-0, 1-1, etc).
+- 1. Press the PRE-TRIP key to access the Pre-trip selection menu.
+"SELCt Prtrp" will be displayed. - 2.
+Press the Arrow keys until the message "P", "rSLts" (Pre-trip results) is displayed. - 3.
+Press the ENTER key.
+The results for all Pre-trip sub tests are available from this menu (i.e., 1-0, 1-1, etc).

 The results will be displayed as "PASS" or "FAIL" for all the tests run to completion since power up.
-If a test has not been run since power up, "----" will be displayed.
+If a test has not been run since power up, "-----" will be displayed.

 Once all pre-test activity is completed, dehumidification and bulb mode must be reactivated manually if required.

-5.9 OBSERVE UNIT OPERATION
+5.9 Observe Unit Operation